-The periodic remeasurement of the warrant liability has been reflected in (Loss) gain in fair value change of warrant liability within the Consolidated Statements of Income and Comprehensive Income.
-The adjustments for the fifty-two weeks ended August 27, 2022, August 28, 2021, and August 29, 2020 resulted in a loss of \$30.1 million, a loss of \$66.2 million and a gain of \$30.9 million, respectively.
+The periodic remeasurement of the warrant liability has been reflected in (Loss) in fair value change of warrant liability within the Consolidated Statements of Income and Comprehensive Income.
+The adjustments for the fifty-two weeks ended August 27, 2022 and August 28, 2021 resulted in a loss of \$30.1 million and \$66.2 million, respectively.
+As a result of the warrant exercise on January 7, 2022, there was no associated adjustment during the fifty-two weeks ended August 26, 2023.

-There were no transfers of financial instruments between the three levels of the fair value hierarchy during the fiscal years ended August 27, 2022, August 28, 2021, and August 29, 2020, respectively.
+There were no transfers of financial instruments between the three levels of the fair value hierarchy during the fiscal years ended August 26, 2023, August 27, 2022, and August 28, 2021, respectively.